roadrunner-server/docs/customization/build.md

 You can use the `go install` command to download Velox.

 {% hint style="warning" %}
-To download Velox and build an application server you need [Golang 1.22+](https://golang.org/dl/) on you local server.
+To download Velox and build an application server, you need [Golang 1.22+](https://golang.org/dl/) on your local machine.
 {% endhint %}

 {% code title="go install" %}